A new engineering theory describing oblique free surface impact by flexible plates: Experimental validation

 The $L_2$ relative error norms in impact forces and plate deformations of the second set of FSI validation tests are presented in Table \ref{val2_error}.
-The $L_2$ error norms in impact forces among the three plates fall within the range of $\left[0.161, 0.226\right]$, with a median of 0.180 and a mean of 0.187.
-The $L_2$ error norms in displacements among the three plates have the range $\left[0.104, 0.379\right]$, with a median of 0.1885 and a mean of 0.205.
+The $L_2$ error norms in impact forces among the three plates fall within the interval $\left[0.161, 0.226\right]$, with a median of 0.180 and a mean of 0.187.
+The $L_2$ error norms in displacements among the three plates occur within the interval $\left[0.104, 0.379\right]$, with a median of 0.1885 and a mean of 0.205.
 The second validation set yields higher $L_2$ error norms, compared to the first FSI validation set.
 In Table \ref{val2_error}, we observe that, in general, the $L_2$ error norm increases with decreasing $W_n$.
 Interestingly, we observe in Figure \ref{UW8p33} that the discrepancies between the FSI and experimental results are somewhat consistent among all four slamming tests.
-Because lower $W_n$ yields lower impact forces and plate deformations, any modeling errors become more significant as a percentage of response in these cases.
+Because lower $W_n$ yields lower impact forces and plate deformations, any modeling errors become more significant, as a percentage of response, in these cases.

-In the last set of FSI validation tests, we present validation results for slamming tests with $U/W = 0 $ and $W_n = 0.875, 0.584, 0.438,$ and $0.292$.
+In the last set of FSI validation tests, we present validation results for slamming tests with $U/W = 0 $ and $W_n = 0.875, 0.584, 0.438,$ and $0.292$~m/s.
 These cases are subjected to $W$ only; higher $W_n$ indicates higher $W$.
 The $U$ and $W$ of the slamming tests are listed in Table \ref{val_test3}.
 Displacement and normal force responses for plate thickness 0.00635~m, 0.00795~m, and 0.0127~m are shown in Figure \ref{UW0}.
 Similarly, we observe that the higher impact velocity and smaller plate thickness lead to higher plate deformation.
-In Figure \ref{UW0}d-f, we observe bilinear force behaviors in $W_n = 0.875$ and $W_n = 0.584$, while the forces are monotonically increasing in $W_n = 0.438$ and $W_n = 0.292$.
+In Figure \ref{UW0}b, d, and f, we observe bilinear force behaviors in $W_n = 0.875$~m/s and $W_n = 0.584$~m/s, while the forces are monotonically increasing in $W_n = 0.438$~m/s and $W_n = 0.292$~m/s.